thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

    ```

 2. **Set Up Your Environment File**:
-   Copy the `.env.production` to `.env` in the project root.
+   Move the `.env.production` to `.env` in the project root (note, having both could cause build errors, so move not copy).
 Use the template below and adjust the values to match your environment (e.g., VM public IPs, SLURM API details, and Prometheus URL):

    ```env
    # BASE